Ganesh2116/Resume-Builder/README.md

 # Resume Builder

-This App made for create cv .
+This app is designed to help you create a professional CV.

 ### Tech used -